25 Mar 2025

 How was your experience completing X task?

-Open-ended questions like these help you get an in-depth understanding of the user’s experience while using the product in the test, which is far more useful than simple ‘yes’ or ‘no’ based questions.
+Open-ended questions like these help you get an in-depth understanding of the user’s experience, which is far more useful than simple ‘yes’ or ‘no’ based questions.

-After they finish a test, users might still have some opinions about the product or testing experience.
-So the end of the test is a great opportunity to ask some final questions while you still have their attention (at most, ask these up to a few days later so the memory is still relatively fresh).
+After participants finish a test, they might still have some opinions about the product or testing experience.
+The end of the test is a great opportunity to ask some final questions while you still have their attention.

 These questions can help you improve the testing experience or gather opinions on aspects of the product you hadn’t considered before.
-Some usability testing examples of these questions can be:
+Here are some example questions:

 How would you describe the overall experience of the product?